How the card game "Set" is a Case Study on what is missing from mathematics education

 Of course, I am simplifying a lot here.
 Education curricula are very complicated and I am not an expert on education curricula.
 My perspective is that of a student of the Dutch schooling system.
 I am assuming most points also (partly) hold for most other Western schooling.

 I think the best place for this is the mathematics curricula.
 I love mathematics and even I must admit that the way I was taught it in high school is reasonably sad.
 Not due to teachers, but the cause is the amount of subject matter which needs to be crammed into students who have no clue on how or why to the use it.
 This has been a longstanding criticism for mathematicians and non-mathematicians alike.
-The popular mathematics 3Blue1Brown More info channel often talks about how formal mathematics education focuses solely on the definitions and theorems and therefore shifts away from what our cognitive abilities instinctively handle.
+The popular mathematics 3Blue1Brown Watch a perfect example of this process from 3Blue1Brown channel often talks about how formal mathematics education focuses solely on the definitions and theorems and therefore shifts away from what our cognitive abilities instinctively handle.
 I would go as far as to argue that mathematicians as of now has little to no significance to most students as far as the goal of them solving their own problems.
 I would plead for part of this endless stream of formalisms — at least at the high school level — to be replaced by lessons in consciously forming and utilizing models and sub-problems from everyday or more complex problems.

 Our education needs to teach its students to consciously perform the process of utilizing and creating models and sub-problems.
 This process is used everywhere and is something which will uncloak a lot of the solutions to bigger problems in one's work and even the wider world.
 Since this is already a core part of mathematics and mathematics leaks a clear goal at the moment, this would be the perfect place to teach it.
 This way if someone ever asks you some burning question about a proper game, you might be able to find the actual answer without googling for it.